Overview of Utah Taxes

 How Your Utah Paycheck Works

-Determining your take-home pay if you have recently switched jobs or received a promotion can be daunting.
+Determining your take-home pay can be complicated.
 That’s because every pay period your Utah employer will deduct money from your wages for a variety of reasons.

-Some of this money goes to FICA and federal income taxes.
+Some of this money goes to FICA taxes and federal income taxes.
 Social Security and Medicare taxes together make up FICA taxes, and they are treated in the same way across all states.
-A withholding of 6.2% of your income goes toward Social Security taxes with an additional 6.2% coming from your employer, as well.
+A withholding of 6.2% of your income goes toward Social Security taxes with an additional 6.2% coming from your employer.
 Medicare taxes account for a smaller percentage at 1.45%, with employers again matching that amount.
-If you earn wages in excess of $200,000, you will have to pay a 0.9% Medicare surtax which your employer will not match.
+If you earn wages in excess of $200,000, you have to pay a 0.9% Medicare surtax.
+Your employer does not match the surtax.

-In most cases you’re only responsible for paying 50% of your FICA taxes on your own, but this isn’t always the case.
-In situations where you don’t have an employer to contribute the additional 50% you may find yourself responsible for the full percentage.
+In most cases, you’re only responsible for paying 50% of your FICA taxes on your own.
+In situations where you don’t have an employer to contribute the additional 50%, you may find yourself responsible for the full percentage.
 This is the case for self-employed people and some independent contractors.

-Federal income tax will also be drawn from your paycheck each pay period.
+Employers also withhold federal income tax from each of your paychecks.
 How much you pay in federal income tax is based on factors like your salary, your marital status, how many allowances you claim on your W-4 form and if you asked for an additional dollar withholding.
 It’s your employer’s job to withhold federal income tax based on the information you provide on your W-4 form.

-Keep in mind if you have more than one job, you cannot claim the same allowance with multiple employers.
-You will have to choose which allowance you want to claim at which job, or you could claim all your allowances at one job and none at the others.
-If you claim the same allowance at more than one job, you will have to pay additional taxes in April.
+Keep in mind that if you have more than one job, you cannot claim the same allowance with multiple employers.
+You will need to split your total allowances among your employers.
+One option would be to claim all of your allowances with one employer and then claim none with the others.

 Utah Median Household Income